QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 <details class="details-e">
 <summary>WHERE (<code>SQL WHERE</code>)</summary>

 It's working like in SQL.
-The where will filter the nodes that do not matched the condition in the where.
+The where will filter the nodes that do not match the condition in the where.
 Where is taking a boolean, and you can chain conditions with `AND/OR/NOT/IS/XOR`.

 * `=, !=, <>, >, <, >=, <=, ...`
 * ex: `ref.attribute <> 5`